eusi/TwitchStreamer-Alfred-Workflow/README.md

 ## Issues

-* it takes some time between entries (delay 5~10 Sec.) because of the twitch.tv-api
+* it takes a bit time between entries because of the twitch.tv-api

 * it would be great to have an icon á game, but without web images its a lil overkill I think (twitch.tv streams more than 250 different games per day = 250 icons + future support for new games), maybe we could create game icons for the most famous games

+* sorting of `twtop` seems to be a bit broken

 ## Contacts